-The holidays are upon us and it is time to start thinking through Christmas card ideas for your family or business.
+The 2020 holiday season is upon us and it is time to start thinking through Christmas card ideas for your family or business.
 Minted is known for our unique and trendsetting designs, which originate from our community of over 10,000 independent artists from across the globe.
 We currently accept artist submissions from 100 countries and growing!
-One of the first places you can start your holiday card planning is right here on Minted with our 2019 trend list.
+This year we received over 6,000 submissions into our holiday card design competition, with the most popular designs now being sold on our site.
+One of the first places you can start your holiday card planning is right here on Minted with our 2020 trend list.
 See which of the below design trends speak to you.
 We have also prepared some tricks to take good holiday photos, ideas on what to say in your card, and even some ideas on what to do with your old cards.

-Go beyond the classic red and green (or save it for the envelope!) - a multi-color palette gives your card a modern feel.
-Colorful designs feature holiday words with each letter or each word displayed in a different vibrant color.
-Minted even provides numerous color themes for each design.
-Recommended color themes feature combinations that have been artistically paired for the best aesthetic look.
-Sample themes include berry, persimmon, and evergreen.
+Go beyond the classic red and green, or save those colors for the envelope!
+Brighten a friend or family member’s December with a card featuring an eye-pop of color, which gives your card a modern feel.
+Choose a card featuring bright pairings of colors surrounding a family photo or holiday greetings where each letter or word is displayed in a different vibrant color.
+As you shop our 2020 collection of holiday cards, toggle each design through numerous color themes for a different look.
+Each recommended color theme features combinations that have been artistically paired for the best aesthetic look.

-While minimalist and simple designs have a chic appeal of their own, why not take advantage of the creative designs submitted by our community of independent artists?
-Choose a decadent design to surround your holiday photo and make your Christmas card look like it was previously adorning the walls of an art gallery.
+While minimalist and simple designs have a chic appeal of their own, why not take advantage of the more maximalist creative designs submitted by our community of independent artists?
+Choose a decadent design to completely surround your holiday photo and fill every blank space on the card.
+Make your Christmas card look like it was previously adorning the walls of an art gallery.

 We hope these top 10 trends help start you down a path toward finalizing a holiday card theme this year.
 If you are still in the brainstorming phase, we encourage you to try Minted’s “Find it Fast” tool.
 Simply upload a holiday photo you love and then see all of our designs instantly updated to feature your exact photo.
 How cool is that?
 You will save a ton of time by browsing through a large assortment of looks to find the best choice.